Inheritance Tax: A Comprehensive Guide 2026

 • 9% tax on homes valued at up to €700,000

-• 10% tax on homes worth more than €700,000
+• 10% tax on homes valued at more than €700,000

-• In the case of parking spaces , the above percentages apply to limits of €30,000 (8%), €50,000 (9%), and over €50,000 (10%).
+• In the case of parking spaces, the above rates apply to the following brackets: up to €30,000 (8%), up to €50,000 (9%), and over €50,000 (10%).

 Calculation example:

-Let's assume that a person buys a property for €200,000 in Madrid.
+Let’s assume a person buys a property for €200,000 in Madrid.
 If the tax rate is 6%, the ITP calculation would be as follows:

-ITP = 200,000 x 6% = 12,000 euros
+ITP = €200,000 × 6% = €12,000

-Therefore, the buyer must pay €12,000 in transfer tax.
+Therefore, the buyer must pay €12,000 in Property Transfer Tax (ITP).

-You may be interested in: property tax.
+You may be interested in: Property Transfer Tax (ITP).

 New Call to Action